photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 # Running PhotoPrism on a Raspberry Pi

-Our latest release comes as a single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for AMD64, ARM64, and ARMv7.
+The [stable version](../release-notes.md) and development preview now come as a single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for AMD64, ARM64, and ARMv7.

+Existing users don't need to pull from a different Docker repository anymore.
+We recommend updating your `docker-compose.yml` config based on [our examples](https://dl.photoprism.org/docker/).

 If your device meets the system requirements, mostly the same [installation instructions](docker-compose.md) as for regular Linux servers apply.

-### MariaDB ###
+!!! missing ""
+    Owners of ARMv7-based devices have to revert to an [alternative image](https://hub.docker.com/r/linuxserver/mariadb) if they want to use MariaDB.

-ARMv7 users need an [alternative MariaDB image](https://hub.docker.com/r/linuxserver/mariadb) as the [official image](https://hub.docker.com/_/mariadb) is available for AMD64 and ARM64 only.
+    The [official image](https://hub.docker.com/_/mariadb) is available for AMD64 and ARM64 only.
+    Pay close attention to changed default directories and environment variable names.

 ### System Requirements ###